Sunday, December 21, 2014

 Here it is again with "that" substituted with "John."

 Below is the entire quote with “he” in place of “that.”
-Since the Greek allows for this interpretation and it fits the context of the overall quote we offer this alternate interpretation to show its logic.
-The primary quote cited as proof for a late date is highlighted in yellow.
+Since the Greek allows for this interpretation and it fits the context of the overall quote far better, we offer this alternate interpretation to show its logic.
+The primary quote cited as proof of a late date is highlighted in yellow.

 “Such, then, being the state of the case, and this number being found in all the most approved and ancient copies(3) [of the Apocalypse], and those men who saw John face to face bearing their testimony [to it]; (i.e. that indeed the number 666 is in all approved copies of Revelation) while reason also leads us to conclude that the number of the name of the beast, [if reckoned] according to the Greek mode of calculation by the [value of] the letters in it, will amount to six hundred and sixty and six…”